bhumukul-raj/jupyter-ollama-ai/docs/developer-guide/building-testing.md

 - Verifying the installation

 This ensures that code changes don't break the extension and maintain code quality.

+### CI Workflow Considerations

+The CI environment differs from a local development environment in several ways:

+1. **Extension loading**: In CI, JupyterLab may not fully load the extension due to environment limitations
+2. **Verification steps**: The workflow checks for build artifacts and lists extensions but doesn't fail if the extension isn't found
+3. **ESLint warnings**: The workflow allows ESLint warnings to prevent blocking builds

+These accommodations ensure the CI can complete successfully while still providing useful information about the build process.

 ### Publish Workflow